pablokurskii/H2-HIbernate-BinarySortedTree/Readme.md

 6 |   3  |  7  |   2  |  1 \
 7 |   3  |  9  |   2  |  0

-I want to implement basic CRUD here to work with these entities.
-N+1 problem solved by ...
-TBD

 Tools versions: \
 Hibernate 5.6.1.Final \